 - Department of Children Services

 - Community Services of Starke County

 - Marshall County Child Protection Team

-In 2016 the Administration for Children and Families (ACF) conducted a Leadership, Program Governance and Management Systems Review.
-The programs were found to be in full compliance with all federal regulations and performance standards.
-Internal monitoring of class scores reported averages above the national median in all the areas: Emotional Support, Classroom Organization and Instructional Support.
+In 2017 the Administration for Children and Families (ACF) did not schedule monitoring events.
+Internal monitoring of CLASS scores reported averages above the national median in all the areas: Emotional Support, Classroom Organization and Instructional Support.